sashaTen/studyapp/README.md

 abilities can, in fact, be distilled down from GPT3.5 (≥ 175B) to T5 variants (≤ 11B).

 In summary, the proposal suggests that while large models have broad capabilities, small models can outperform them in specific tasks if their limited capacity is strategically concentrated on that particular task.
 The tradeoff involves sacrificing some generic abilities for improved performance in the targeted area.
 The experiment focuses on multi-step math reasoning to demonstrate and test this concept.

+For the generic ability, we use BigBench Hard

+CoT Reasoning on Maths Word Problems

+math datasets (MultiArith, ASDiv, and SVAMP GSM8K